 Chronic abdominal pain secondary to mesh erosion into cecum following incisional hernia repair: a case report and literature review

 Incisional hernias following abdominal operations are a common complication.
 Mesh is frequently employed to repair these hernias.
 Given the popularity of minimally invasive surgery utilizing polypropylene mesh for incisional hernia repair, related complications such postoperative hematoma and seroma, foreign body reaction, organ injury, infection, mesh rejection, and fistula are being noted.
+Such things might be enough to take someone away from their work for some time and so it may be worth considering some kind of insurance to cover you during this time should such a thing happen to you – you can find information about disability insurance riders and more online while researching the topic.
 Mesh migration is an infrequent occurrence, and is rarely reported in the literature.
 Those that are usually involve the urinary bladder.
 In particular, review of literature shows no reports of cases of mesh migration into the cecum several years after an open type incisional hernia repair.
 We present a case of delayed transmural mesh migration from the abdominal wall into the cecum presenting as chronic abdominal pain.

 Incisional hernia is the most common complication of abdominal surgery, with an incidence up to 10-15% and recurrence rates of 20-45% .
 These hernias are often repaired with synthetic mesh to reinforce the repair or to reduce tension on weakened or missing abdominal wall fascia.
 This case presents one unusual complication of using mesh migration.
 In this case, the source of a patient’s abdominal pain was found to be the erosion of the polypropylene mesh into the cecum.